Checkmarx/JS-SCP/src/general-coding-practices/content-security-policy.md

 Let's assume that you do not have SRI in place (if so, please read the [Interpreted Code Integrity][4] section) and you're loading JavaScript resources from a CDN.
-How to you know that these JavaScript resources do only download known dependencies and nothing else?
+How do you know that these JavaScript resources do only download known dependencies and nothing else?
 What if the CDN gets compromised and one of the JavaScript resources your application downloads, is added a malicious payload.
-Something like the one below in the middle of a huge library.
+Something like the one below in the middle of a huge library:

 ```javascript
 var s = document.createElement(s);